tdegeus/cppmat/docs/cppmat.rst

 .. note:: **Tip**

   If you know that you will work exclusively with a 2-dimensional matrix, please consider using :ref:`matrix2` instead of :ref:`matrix`.
 This is generally more efficient.
-If, on top of that, you want to use only a very small matrix, please the fixed sized :ref:`tiny_matrix2`.
-The latter doesn't need dynamic memory allocation, and can therefore be considerably faster.
+If, on top of that, you want to use only a small matrix, please the fixed sized :ref:`tiny_matrix2`.
+It doesn't need dynamic memory allocation, and can therefore be considerably faster.
 For the sake of generality there exist also the classes :ref:`vector` and :ref:`tiny_vector`, but generally one can just use the standard C++ ``std::vector``.

 Methods
 -------